 Fort Cornwallis, Penang: your essential visitor guide

-Of all the historical events that shaped Penang’s history, one of the most significant occurred in 1786 when the British arrived and began building a fort on the north-eastern tip of Penang Island.
-Fort Cornwallis has evolved over the years and is now one of the top things to do in George Town, offering the opportunity to witness Penang’s colonial past.
+Of all the events that shaped Penang’s history, one of the most significant occurred in 1786 when the British arrived and began building a fort on the north-eastern tip of Penang Island.
+Fort Cornwallis has evolved over the years and is now one of the top things to do in George Town, offering the opportunity to explore Penang’s colonial past.

 About Fort Cornwallis